Finalists (as of 11/23/2016):

 - Who is not eligible?
 United Way of Asheville and Buncombe County staff, board members, their immediate families and employees of the independent accounting firm that verifies and supervises the entries and drawing.

 - How does the drawing work?
-10 finalists will be chosen from among the total eligible entries every other week beginning on Sept 29, 2015.
+10 finalists will be chosen from among the total eligible entries every other week beginning in September 2016.
 Each of the finalists will be notified by telephone that s/he has qualified for the drawing and will be invited to attend the event at which the winner of the car will be drawn.
 All finalists must be present at the event to qualify for the Grand Prize.

 - Who oversees the drawings?
 Carter, P.C., an independent accounting firm will verify and supervise the entries and drawing.